 There are several ways you can incorporate "Ask A Question" into your course (and we have sample ideas below to help you begin!)

-Pre-class: Use questions before class to gauge your students’ understanding of reading and homework or request students comment questions to be covered in class.
+Pre-course: Use questions before course to gauge your students’ understanding of reading and homework or request students comment questions to be covered in course.

-Asynchronous class: For asynchronous course models, use questions in place of in-class polling features to allow students to actively engage with your materials or provide feedback for discussion.
+Asynchronous course: For asynchronous course models, use questions in place of in-course polling features to allow students to actively engage with your materials or provide feedback for discussion.
 Keep engagement with pre-recorded lecture videos and other learning content high by assigning questions for students to answer.

-Post-class: Use posts as a single question assessment tool for content and/or participation, if you aren't using Uvii's survey feature.
-Reinforce and evaluate understanding of class material with additional questions that students answer after class.
+Post-course: Use posts as a single question assessment tool for content and/or participation, if you aren't using Uvii's survey feature.
+Reinforce and evaluate understanding of course material with additional questions that students answer after course.
 You can use Uvii to understand how confident students are in the topics that are covered, or even to check on how prepared they are for the next topics at hand.

 Follow the steps below to create question in your Uvii course: